 The good news in all this is that filing for bankruptcy can help families in need.
 Bankruptcy laws help consumers.
 They allow for people to discharge their debt and come out with a more positive outlook after the process has finished.
 For those who have lost their jobs‚ bankruptcy could be an option that helps the family get back on track with a positive outlook toward the future.

-Unemployment rate falls to 8.5%‚ lowest in nearly 3 years‚ by Don Lee‚ Los Angeles Times
+Unemployment rate falls to 8.5%‚ lowest in nearly 3 years‚ by Don Lee‚ Woodland Hills Times